 One of the most significant tax credits for small business owners is the Small Business Health Care Tax Credit, available for employers that:

-Keep in mind that this tax credit, as with other tax policies, might change, especially if the Affordable Care Act is overturned.
+Keep in mind that tax credits, as with other tax policies, might change.

 As a business owner, your tax obligation is to pay taxes as you earn income.
 For that reason, if taxes aren’t being withheld from salaries or other payments, you need to pay estimated tax payments each quarter of the calendar year.